 Additionally, Lycoris Recoil: Ordinary Days Volume 1 sold 57,301 copies in its first 10 days, which put the book at #1 on the Oricon charts in September 2022.

-It’s possible that something related to an anime sequel could be announced on February 11, 2023.
-A special event in Tokyo is planned for that date and some of the creators and cast will be involved.
+The exact format of the new project was not specified.
 Besides a second season, it’s possible that Aniplex could plan out a Lycoris Recoil movie or perhaps OVA episodes based on the book spin-offs.

 Thankfully, the Lycoris Recoil sequel is possible since the story writers left an open door for a continuation.
 Based on the events of Lycoris Recoil Episode 13, super-terrorist Majima is still alive and he didn’t restore balance to the world by completely destroying the DA organization.